oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-pencil-in-the-next-date-on-your-last-day-at-the-client/rule.md

 - bringing some urgency (by saying your calendar fills up quick)

 So try something like "My calendar fills up really quick, how about I pencil you in...
 How about we say 2 weeks' time?
-Don't forget you can cancel it anytime."
+Don't forget you can cancel it anytime."​​

 ![ Plan ahead at the end of your day eg. "How about we pencil in my next visit, say 2 weeks' time?" ](mobile-calendar.jpg)